lephleg/nano-node-docker/readme.md

 ### Install with fast-syncing

 NANO Node Docker stack can also bootstrap any newly created node (or an existing one) with the latest ledger files.
 This implies that you are willing to trust third-party sources for your node history.
-The latest ledger files are obtained from the My Nano Ninja link [here](https://mynano.ninja/api/ledger/download).
+The latest ledger files are obtained from the NANO Foundation's Yandex [disk](https://yadi.sk/d/fcZgyES73Jzj5T) while My Nano Ninja [API](https://mynano.ninja/api) handles the extraction and final redirect.

 Just add the `-f` flag to your installer command: